eggheadio/eggheadio-course-notes/composing-closures-and-callbacks-in-javascript/notes/39-pass-a-listener-to-a-usecallback-hook.md

   return state
 }

-let useListener = (deps = []) => {
-  let listener
-  let callbackListener = (value) => {
-    if (typeof value === "function") {
-      listener = value
-      return
-    }
-    listener(value)
-  }
-  return useCallback(callbackListener, deps)
-}
 ```

 Let's Walkthrough a normal render execution:

 ### React renders the app for the first time

-- `onInput` will take the value of what `useListener` returns for the first time, which is the `callbackListener` function defined inside `useListener`
+- `onInput` is set to `callbackListener`, and that means that the retunr value of it can be different depending on the value type this function accepts.
 - `callbackListener` has a guard againts if the value passed is a function or not. \*\*Here's how you can use `onInput` as a broadcaster (passing it to the `useBroadcaster` wrapped in `targetValue`) and as a Listener (passed to the input's`onInput` prop).
-- the first time the broadcaster is called, is inside the `useBroadcaster` custom hook, inside the `useEffect` (in this case it will be called just once and after the first render, because we are passing an empty array as dependencies of the `useEffect`). \*\*Here, `listener`, the variable defined inside the `useListener` hook, will be assigned to `setState` defined inside the `useBroadcaster` hook 🤯
+- the first time the broadcaster is called, is inside the `useBroadcaster` custom hook, inside the `useEffect` (in this case it will be called just once and after the first render, because we are passing an empty array as dependencies of the `useEffect`).
+Here, the variable `listener`will be assigned to `setState`, defined inside the `useBroadcaster` hook 🤯

 ### `listener` === `setState`

-- after the first render, the value passed to the `callbackListener` function will not be functions, so all the values will be passed to `listener`, and because `listener === setState`, setState will be called with the values, the value will change, and the component will re-render with the new value.
+- after the first render, the value passed to the `callbackListener` function will not be of type function, so all the values will be passed to `listener`, and because `listener === setState`, setState will be called with the values, and the component will re-render with the new value.

-isn't it awesome we can do this with just a couple of functions?!?
+Isn't it awesome that we can do this with just a couple of functions?!? ❤️🚀

 ---